Erik-orange/React-Redux-Notes/README.md

 * To include Redux Thunk middleware, you pass it as an argument to `Redux.applyMiddleware()`.
 This statement is then provided as a second optional parameter to the `createStore()` function.

+## Redux: Never Mutate State

+* Immutable state means that you never modify state directly, instead, you return a new copy of state.

+   This immutability, in fact, is what provides such features as time-travel debugging that you may have heard about.

+* Redux does not actively enforce state immutability in its store or reducers, that responsibility falls on the programmer.

+## Use the Spread Operator on Arrays

+## Remove an Item from an Array

+## Copy an Object with Object.assign